What is monarchy?

 The British political system is a ‘‘: the supreme power held by the is largely ceremonial and formal, with actual exercised by others.

-In the , the has the following constitutional duties: the State Opening of ; the appointment of the he approval of Parliamentary legislation; the approval of official appointments; the approval of secondary legislation through the Privy Council; representational duties as Head of State such as paying and receiving State Visits to and from other Heads of State; receiving the credentials of foreign Ambassadors; and regular confidential audiences with the .
+In the , the m has the following constitutional duties: the state opening of p; the appointment of the pr he approval of parliamentary legislation; the approval of official appointments; the approval of secondary legislation through the privy council; representational duties as head of state such as paying and receiving state visits to and from other heads of state; receiving the credentials of foreign Ambassadors; and regular confidential audiences with the p .

-In addition to these constitutional duties, the is also the Fount of Honour, and all honours are awarded in his or her name (although, with notable exceptions, most are awarded on the advice of the ); the Head of the Armed Forces; the Head of the Judiciary; the Head of the Civil Service; and the Supreme Governor of the Church of .
+In addition to these constitutional duties, the m is also the head of the armed forces; the head of the judiciary; the head of the civil service; and the supreme governor of the Church of .
+The monarch is also the fount of honour, and all honours are awarded in his or her name (although, with notable exceptions, most are awarded on the advice of the g ).

 The the herself is perceived largely as above criticism, despite the standing of the being regarded to have suffered considerably in the last 30 years. as an institution retains public support and

-The most frequent arguments made in favour of a Constitutional revolve around:
+The most frequent arguments made in favour of a constitutional m revolve around:

-A CThe is thus said to be a focus of national unity. is one who is above party politics or factional interests.
-Supporters of a stress the benefits of the head of (the ) being separate from the role as Head of State.
+A cThe is thus said to be a focus of national unity. is one who is above party politics or factional interests.
+Supporters of a stress the benefits of the head of g (the p ) being separate from the role as head of state.

-This unifying non political role of the Royal Family spreads from the Queen’s annual Christmas Broadcast, attendance at ceremonial events like Trooping the Colour, and the dispatch of congratulatory telegrams to centurians and couples marking their Diamond Wedding anniversary, The Queen was said to have undertook 296 official engagements in the year 2019/20, as part of 3,200 official engagements undertaken by Members of the Royal Family.
+This unifying non political role of the royal family spreads from the Queen’s annual Christmas Broadcast, attendance at ceremonial events like Trooping the Colour, and the dispatch of congratulatory telegrams to centenarians and couples marking their Diamond Wedding anniversary.
 The ‘s Annual Report in relation to the Grant in 2019/20 detailed how 139,000 guests were welcomed by the Queen and other Members of the Royal Family at Royal Residences for events such as garden parties and investitures,

 A link with history

-A Co represents a constant and lasting connection to the ‘s past, with links that date back through history.
-The British is also the Head of State of 15 other independent countries, as well as being the Head of the Commonwealth of 53 Nations.
+A co represents a constant and lasting connection to the ‘s past, with links that date back through history.
+The British m is also the Head of State of 15 other independent countries, as well as being the head of the commonwealth of 53 Nations.

 A powerful global representation of Britain

-The international recognition of the , with the associated Foreign Tours and State Visits, is said to help support the influence of around the world.
+The international recognition of the , with its associated foreign tours and state visits, is said to help support the influence of around the world.
 This is said to bring notable benefits in terms of security, influence, and trade.